 Debt financing as a small business likely won’t involve selling bonds to investors.
 So instead, we’ll focus more on the less traditional method.

-Understanding what you need can help you determine which type of debt financing will work best for you.
-There are three primary forms of debt financing to consider:
+Understanding how much money you need and what loan term you would like can help you determine which type of debt financing will work best for you.

-Advantages and disadvantages of debt financing
+Advantages and Disadvantages of Debt Financing

 As you consider whether debt financing is right for you, it’s important to know both the benefits and drawbacks of using it to build your business.
 Here’s what to consider: